-The forward extra is built up of a right to sell and a barrier obligation to sell.
-The sections on plain vanilla options and barrier options of Chapter I/c. entitled "5 Basic Products" of "K&H Treasury Handbook of Market Risk Management", also applies to this product.
+The forward extra is built up of a right to buy and a barrier obligation to buy.
+The section on plain vanilla options and barrier options of Chapter I/c. entitled "5 Basic Products" of "K&H Treasury Handbook of Market Risk Management" also applies to this product.